CerebralBlue/neuralseek-learninglab-web/docs/module1/module1_aws/aws_module1-1/aws_module1-1.md

 ## Purchasing

-After you selected a product from the list, click "View purchase options" button at the top right.
+After you select a product from the list, click the "View purchase options" button at the top right.

 Review the offer, and pricing information.
-When ready click `Subscribe` button under the "Purchase".
+When ready click the `Subscribe` button under the "Purchase".

 ## Manage Subscriptions